MS/MS Results Interpretation

 Add this to the URL before opening the file: &_requireboldred=1

 Ignore Ions Score Below: You can minimise the previous problem by judicious use of the Ions score cut-off field.
 By setting this to a value of 1 or more, you filter out all of the matches with lower scores.
 When set to a value between 0 and 1, it becomes an expect value cut-off, filtering out matches with higher expect values.
 Removing random matches means that homologous proteins are more likely to collapse into a single hit.
+(Note that this control is not displayed by default.
+The default control is a checkbox labelled Display non-significant matches which should be left unchecked.
+For more information, search the Installation & setup manual for DisplayNonSignificantMatches.)

 Add this to the URL before opening the file: &_ignoreionsscorebelow=0.5